vuxenn1/Name-Tree/README.md

 # Name Tree Manager
-A tree-based data structure implementation for efficient name storage and management in Java.
+A Tree-based data structure implementation for efficient name storage and management in Java.

 ## Overview
-Name Tree Manager is a specialized tree data structure where each node represents a letter, and paths from root to leaf form names.
+Name Tree is a specialized tree data structure where each node represents a letter.
 This implementation provides efficient storage and retrieval of names while maintaining a hierarchical structure.

 ```
 Example Tree Structure: